 Once you make this instant pickled radish, you can use it immediately or refrigerate it in an airtight container in the fridge for up to a month.
 Just bring them out and use them whenever you need to add them to recipes.

 Yes, you can freeze the radish pickle.
-Add it in an airtight container, cover it with lids and freeze until completely solid.
-They will stay good for about a year.
-Thaw the pickles in the fridge for 24 hours before serving.
-It stays good for a year, but the texture will change as it gets old.
+Transfer it to an airtight container, cover tightly with a lid, and freeze until completely solid.
+It will stay good for about a year.
+Thaw the pickle in the fridge for 24 hours before serving.

-You can add pickled red radish in everything from your Tacos, Burgers, Wraps, Salads, Toast, Sandwiches, Vegetable Stir-Fries, and more.
+You can add pickled red radish to everything from your Tacos, Burgers, Wraps, Salads, Toast, Sandwiches, Vegetable Stir-Fries, and more.

 They are a great addition to cheese boards and also make for nice food gifts.

-This quick and super easy pickle will pack a spicier, vinegary punch to your preparation.
-You can also use this in cold summer soups or as veggie crackers.
+You can also use it to top cold summer soups.
 It is also used as a condiment in popular Korean, Chinese, and Japanese recipes.